 Ferries – Taking the ferry is another popular way of getting around.
 It costs the same amount as the buses.
 All ferries leave from the Ferry Terminal in Hamilton, with stops near most of the island’s main attractions.
 You can check schedules on the SeaExpress website.

-Avoid the hassle of carrying around exact change.You can also get an island transportation pass.
-Available for one, three and seven days of unlimited use on buses and ferries.
-Passes are sold at the Central Terminal, the Visitors Services Centre in the City of Hamilton, Royal Naval Dockyard, the Town of St. George and at other authorised outlets.
+Avoid the hassle of carrying around exact change.You can also purchase an island transportation pass.
+Available for one, three and seven days of unlimited use on the islands buses and ferries.
+Passes are sold at the Central Terminal, the Visitors Services Centre in the City of Hamilton, Royal Naval Dockyard, the Town of St. George.

 Scooters – There are scooter rental places all over the island.
 We did this and it’s such a great way to get around.
 It also makes going out an adventure every time.
 Just keep in mind that you drive on the left side of the road.

-For a double seater it’s usually about $84 CAD for the first day.
-The charge usually includes free delivery and pickup at your place of stay, helmets, lock & carry basket.
-Usually when you rent the scooter for a couple of days or a week, they will usually give you a deal.
-It’s definitely not cheap though!
+For a double seater scooter it’s roughly around $85 CAD for the first day.
+The cost usually includes free delivery and pickup at your stay, helmets, lock, and a basket.
+When you rent a scooter for more than one day they tend to give you a little discount.

 Taxis – Not a cheap way of getting around.
 They’re all metered at government-set rates, starting from $10.26 CAD for the first mile and then $3.57 CAD for each mile after that.
 Fares are 25% higher between 12-6am, all day Sundays, and on public holidays.